Upcoming Programs at the Whyte!

 Join Nakoda Historian and Language Instructor Buddy Wesley as he incorporates photos and living objects from the Whyte Museum collection into the class, sharing his perspective about Stoney Nakoda life before and during Banff Indian Days to today in indoor and outdoor classroom settings.

-Buddy Wesley teaching, image courtesy of Dawn Saunders Dahl
+Buddy Wesley teaching, Img.
+Dawn Saunders Dahl

 Mondays, May 31 – July 5, 5pm - 7p.m.
 MST on Zoom

 Creative Fiction Writing Class with Richard Van Camp

 Join Richard Van Camp for an online Creative Fiction Writing Class.
 The class is geared towards writers of fiction, screenplays, comics, graphic novels.